Clemson vs. Florida State NCAA Football Odds, Plays and Insights | October 30, 2021

 Clemson Stats and Trends

-- The Tigers have been favored by 9.5 points or more five times this season and have not covered the spread in any of them.
+- The Tigers have yet to cover the spread this season when favored by 9.5 points or more in five chances.

-- Clemson's games this year have hit the over one time in seven opportunities (14.3%).

-- Clemson is 0-2 against the spread and 2-0 overall when the team picks up over 388.9 yards.
+- When Clemson picks up more than 388.9 yards, the team is 0-2 against the spread and 2-0 overall.

-- The Tigers have turned the ball over eight times this season, one fewer than the Seminoles have forced (9).

 - Find the latest spread and moneyline odds for Clemson at SISportsbook.